 Yes, you make sure the water is at the required temperature before submerging the bagged food.
 Don't put the bagged food in cold water and then start the sous vide cooker.
 Always heat the water first.

-Sous Vide Ribeye Steak
+Sous Vide Ribeye Steaks

 Equipment